 Affordable energy supplies

-The increased energy prices as a result of the war are hitting developing countries very hard.
+Increases in energy prices caused by the war have hit developing countries very hard.
 Their extensive dependence on imported fossil fuels means that many of these countries are vulnerable.

 The BMZ is already assisting many partner countries in expanding the use of renewable energies.
-Initially this is about ensuring that these countries are able to cover their own energy consumption.
+Initially this is about ensuring that these countries are able to meet their own energy needs.

 Being able to produce energy from renewable sources locally is a huge opportunity for poorer countries in particular: renewable energies are a boon to development, enabling countries to have a secure, affordable, climate-friendly and independent energy supply, and creating new jobs.